alecramsay/pg/docs/index.markdown

     The most geometrically compact map also tends to have low overall edit distances to other valid maps &#8212; slightly lower than population compact maps.
-    But as Chief Justice Earl Warren said in his landmark Reynold v.
-Sims decision, "Legislators represent people, not trees or acres." so we prefer the population compactness heuristic.
+    But as Chief Justice Earl Warren said in his landmark *Reynold v.
+Sims* decision, "Legislators represent people, not trees or acres." so we prefer the population compactness heuristic.

     We believe it is natural to think of the maximally population-compact map for a state as a reference map and other maps in terms of deltas from it.
-    Our heuristic for approximating a root map is to maximize population compactness.
+    Hence, the heuristic we use to approximate root maps is to maximize population compactness.

     Roughly speaking, population-compact districts form a
     [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram).